linkmodo/WebSLM/README.md

 - No API keys required
 - No server dependencies
 - WebGPU with WASM fallback
-- Function calling support
+- Optional function calling support (for supported models)
 - Persistent settings via localStorage
+- File upload and drag‑and‑drop for context

 ## Credits
 - WebLLM by the MLC team
 - wllama by @ngxson (WASM binding for llama.cpp)
 - Original Script by Dr. Ernesto Lee / LVNG.ai
-- Updated by Linkmodo